ilankessler/bsb-lookup/README.md

 ## Contact

-For support or queries, reach out to ilan@refundid.com or join our [Community Forum/Discord](#link-to-community-platform).
+For support or queries, reach out to ilan@refundid.com